 In Bill And Ted's Excellent Adventure, the title characters find a note left by their future selves at the police station.
 More often, this trope is evoked throughout the movie in a fashion similar to the Norm MacDonald example above.

-Similar to Memento and 50 First Dates, the Dana Carvey film Clean Slate is about a private investigator suffering from anterograde amnesia, using a tape recorder to leave himself notes.
+The Dana Carvey film Clean Slate is about a private investigator suffering from anterograde amnesia, using a tape recorder to leave himself notes.

 In Looper, this happens twice.
 First, Old Joe pins a paper note on an unconscious Young Joe's jacket, warning him to skip town before the mob figures out he didn't kill his older self.
-Later, Young Joe carves the name of his favorite waitress into his arm.
+Later, Young Joe carves the name of his favorite waitress into his arm.''
 Old Joe reads the scars that appear on his arm and meets his younger self at the diner.

 The protagonist of the novel The Raw Shark Texts finds one of these after waking up on his bathroom floor with absolutely no memory due to the memory-eating shark that has been hunting him.